John-Kostick/vzome-sharing/_posts/2021-12-08-Snub-Dodeca-Sphere-09-36-51.md

 title: Snub Dodeca Sphere
 image: https://John-Kostick.github.io/vzome-sharing/2021/12/08/09-36-51-Snub-Dodeca-Sphere/Snub-Dodeca-Sphere.png
 description:
-  A very close approximation of a geodesic struicture.
+  A very close approximation of a geodesic struicture, where all the vertices lie on a sphere.
 layout: vzome